trishnasharma/ecs171_final_project/README.md

 Bhavi Patel: worked on preprocessing, printing the image for each letter and on the models along with Hiren.
-Dorothy Le: Evaluated the models for its accuracy
+Dorothy Le: Evaluated the models for its accuracy Hiren Patel: worked on creating data visualisation for the data exploration and implementing the various iteration of CNN models with Bhavi